WWQB

 WWQB (102.3 FM) is a radio station licensed to serve the community of Westwood, Kentucky.
-The station is owned by Serge Martin Enterprises, Inc., and airs a classic hits format, as a simulcast of sister station WMXE in Charleston, West Virginia.
+The station is owned by Serge Martin Enterprises, Inc., and airs an Americana/folk music format, in a simulcast with sister station WSCW in Charleston, West Virginia.

 The station was assigned the WWQB call letters by the Federal Communications Commission on March 28, 2011.

+On May 20, 2026, WWQB dropped its simulcast with WMXE and launched an Americana/bluegrass format now simulcast on WSCW and operated by LM Communications under a local marketing agreement, branded as "102.3 The Hound".
+Both stations carry a similar format to that of LM-operated WZNN in nearby Lexington, Kentucky; notably, to help differentiate, this station places a similar region-local focus on Appalachian music, semibranding the format as "The Sounds of Appalachia".